 Reference: 1 Chronicles 29:14

 When the congregation presents tithes, a part of a psalm of gratitude is sang.

 Church prayer is one of the most critical acts of worship performed by the faithful.
 The congregation here agrees on earth on what God in heaven may do for it.
 Petitions and thanksgiving are said for all those in positions of leadership as well as those in need.
 As we plan to partake of the Sacrament, we assemble in church prayer to support one another.

 Reference: 1 Timothy 2:1

 Those sentences have become an addition to the Words of Institution early in the Church's celebration of the Lord's Supper.
 The Preface is a rehearsal for receiving Jesus' body and blood.
 For nearly two millennia, the original words and meaning have remained the same.
 That is a dialogue echoed throughout the ages.
-The Church has declared our Lord's burial in this bread and cup before he returns.
+The Church has declared our Lord's burial in this bread and cup of the Eucharist before he returns.

 The Western Church extended the Preface to connect the Sacramental Service to specific seasons of the Church Year.
-The final words of this prayer are shared by all other Christians in heaven and earth, as well as the angelic host.
+The final words of this church prayer are shared by all other Christians in heaven and earth, as well as the angelic host.